 The SBF Foundation is an Institution of Public Character (IPC) established by the Singapore Business Federation in 2013 in response to our Prime Minister’s call for businesses to be more active and engaged in the areas of corporate philanthropy and corporate social responsibility, to foster a more inclusive society.

-The SBF Foundation has been envisioned to be a foundation for the business community for the community of Singapore.
-It aims to help Singapore’s business community give back to society by reaching out and transforming the lives of Singapore’s less-privileged.
+The SBF Foundation is envisioned to be a foundation for the business community for the community of Singapore.
+It aims to help Singapore’s business community give back to society by reaching out and transforming the lives of the less-privileged in Singapore.
 The Foundation does this by actively promoting corporate social responsibility and corporate philanthropy, as well as providing advancement of education through partnership with the business community.

 IPC status: renewed till 15/07/2021

 - Mr Hsieh Fu Hua, Chair